Glendarroch Services

 Preliminary Meeting – We will walk through a finished home and fill out a specification sheet to give us an idea of what you are looking for in your home.
 This will include top level information such as sqft, number of bedrooms, number of bathrooms, style of home, flooring preference, appliance manufacturer, etc.

-Preliminary Estimate – Based on the preliminary meeting we will provide a detailed preliminary estimate.
-We will be as detailed as possible so you know all of the assumptions we’re making about the home.
-This will give you an idea of how much it would cost for the home as well as any options we discussed.
+Preliminary Estimate – Based on the walk-through meeting we will provide a comprehensive preliminary estimate.
+We will include as many details as possible so that you are aware of all of the assumptions we are making about your project.
+This will give you an idea of how much it will cost for your home as well as any options.

-Construction Drawings – If you feel comfortable with the estimate (even if it is a little more than what you want to spend) and with us as a builder, then we can get the architect to start drawing a plan.
-If the estimate was a little higher than you want to spend, then we can value engineer the plan to get to a certain budget.
-We will go to all the meetings together so we can collaborate on the design.
-We can also give input on the cost of different options that you are considering so you can make decisions based on real time information.
-After each meeting, the architect will give us an updated plan and we will revise the budget based on the new plan.
-It is a fluid design process that gets you to a plan you love with a budget you are comfortable with.
-We want to make sure there are no surprises at the end of the design process.
+Construction Drawings – If you feel comfortable with the preliminary estimate and with us as a builder, then together we will schedule meetings with the architect to start drawing plans.
+If the estimate was a little higher than you want to spend, we can value engineer your plans during the design phase to get to a certain budget.
+We will go to all the meetings together so we can collaborate on the design, and we will provide input on the cost of different options so you can make decisions based on real time feedback.
+After each meeting, the architect will send us an updated plan and we will revise the budget based on the new plan.
+It is a fluid process that ultimately wraps up with a home design you love and a budget that you are comfortable with.
+Our goal is to make sure there are no surprises at the end of the design process.

-Bidding Process – When the plans are done we will send them out for bid to all of our vendors.
-We have multiple vendors that we use for each major trade.
-That way every vendor knows that they are bidding against a competitor to get our work.
-This ensures that we get the lowest price for our customers.
+Bidding Process – When the plans are finished then we will send them out for bid to all of our vendors.
+We have multiple vendors that we use for each major trade, so they know that they are bidding against a competitor to win the job.
+This ensures that we get the lowest price for our clients.

-Contract – We would hope that if the final bid comes back in line with the preliminary estimate, that we would sign a contract and begin construction.
-We don’t ask to sign a contract until we have the final estimate that is based on firm bids from our vendors.
+Contract – Our hope is that if the final estimate comes back in line our last preliminary estimate, then we will execute a contract and begin construction.

 Construction Phase